pcherna/pegasus-example-apps/README.md

 make migrate
 ```

-## Notes
+## Notes and Todos

 This is the first working version.
 Any and all comments and suggestions welcome. [peter@cherna.com](mailto:peter@cherna.com)

+* I hope to try building a Class-Based Views version.
+* I plan to study how to factor the team-specific code into some kind of helper or mixin.
-The CRUD API for Toads does not yet handle team filtering and related logic.
+* The CRUD API for Toads does not yet handle team filtering and related logic.

-Only standard (Bulma) templates are currently supplied.
+* Only standard (Bulma) templates are currently supplied.